 There is no information for Placentia at this time.
 Please check back later.

 There is no information for Rancho Santa Margarita at this time.
 Please check back later.

 There is no information for Rossmoor at this time.
 Please check back later.

 There is no information for San Clemente at this time.
 Please check back later.

 San Juan Capistrano Summer Nights - All performances take place from 6 - 8 p.m. in historic Town Center Park, 31852 El Camino Real.
 Information: (949) 493-5911 or www.sanjuancapistrano.org.

-September 15 and 16 - Fiestas Patrias 2018.
-The 40th Anniversary Fiestas Patrias celebration will take place from noon - 10 p.m. on Saturday and noon - 10 p.m. on Sunday at a new location: the Santa Ana Civic Stadium and Flower Street.
-The main stage will be located on the stadium, and the street fair with 50+ food and merchandise vendors, will take place on Flower Street from Civic Stadium Boulevard to Santa Ana Boulevard.
-There will be performances on two different stages.
-The Fiestas Patrias Parade will take place on Sunday from 4 - 6 p.m. beginning at 15th and Main and continuing on Main Street in Santa Ana.
+September 14 and 15 - Fiestas Patrias 2019.
+Fiestas Patrias celebration will take place from noon - 10 p.m. on Saturday and noon - 10 p.m. on Sunday at a new location: Flower Street and Santa Ana Boulevard at the Santa Ana Civic Stadium.
+There will be main stage performances and a street fair with 50+ food and merchandise vendors.
+The street fair will take place on Flower Street from Civic Stadium Boulevard to Santa Ana Boulevard.
+The Fiestas Patrias Parade will take place on Sunday from 4 - 6 p.m. beginning on Main and continuing on Main Street in Santa Ana.
 See website for additional information.
-Information: (714) 571-4227, www.santa-ana.org/parks/fiestas or www.ci.santa-ana.ca.us.
+Information: (714) 571-4227, www.santa-ana.org/events/fiestaspatrias or www.ci.santa-ana.ca.us.